Welcome from Donna Goldstein, Director, LASC 2015-2016

 Dear Latin American Studies Center (LASC) Colleagues,

-I am a cultural and medical anthropologist and professor in the Anthropology department.
+I am a cultural and medical anthropologist and Associate Professor in the Anthropology department.
 I have worked, lived and carried out field research in Mexico, Ecuador, Brazil and Argentina.
 My current work engages with a broad range of themes within medical anthropology and the anthropology of science that include: pharmaceutical politics; environmental damages and toxicities and the health of individuals, communities, and populations; science under neoliberalism; and the history of genetics and nuclear energy.
-I am currently developing a collaborative research project with colleagues at the Getulio Vargas Foundation in Brazil and at CU, including scholars in the natural and social sciences.
-We are about to begin research on a pilot project that investigates issues related to the health of populations living proximate to the Angra nuclear complex in Brazil.
+I am currently working with colleagues at the Getúlio Vargas Foundation in Brazil and at CU, with a broad range of scholars in the natural and social sciences, carrying out research on the health of populations living proximate to the Angra nuclear energy complex in Brazil.

-LASC has survived on a shoestring budget and good will during the last three years.
-I wanted to take this moment to personally thank Rob Buffington and Lorraine Bayard de Volo—and the students and staff who worked with them—for enabling LASC to grow and thrive during these lean years!
-While we don’t know what the future may bring, we hope that we can continue to slowly grow and expand the reach and program building we have begun and to remain organized as a community of Latin American scholars.
+LASC has survived on a shoestring budget and good will during the last four years.
+I wanted to take this moment to personally thank Dani Merriman for her year of service.
+I also wanted to thank our dedicated board members for their service and for their support of LASC in these lean years.
+While we don’t know what the future may bring, we hope that we can continue to grow thoughtfully and expand the reach and program building we have begun and to remain organized as a community of Latin American scholars.

 Donna M. Goldstein

 The mission of the Center for Latin American Studies is to provide an institutional space for research, teaching and discussion on Latin America at the University of Colorado at Boulder.
 Its general purpose is to bring together CU faculty, students and visiting scholars interested in Latin American issues: recognizing the diversity of their interests and approaches; supporting their research, teaching, and studies; and strengthening their links with Latin America and with communities of Latin American origin in the United States.